-Explore how to solve maths problems step-by-step
+Explore how to solve maths and logic problems problems step-by-step

-Do now (on whiteboards, in pairs)
+QUICKER HOMEWORK (on whiteboards, in pairs)

 This week your Further Maths homework takes you 8 hours.
 But then each week you become twice as quick with your homework.
 You want to calculate your total homework time over 5 weeks, and then a formula for total homework time over n weeks.